AbsIbs/H1N1_flu_vaccine_project/README.md

 #### Permutation Feature Importance

-Like the H1N1 model, the features that were also important in the model's seasonal vaccination accuracy was personal opinions and recommendations from a doctor.
+Like the H1N1 model, the features that were also important in the model's seasonal vaccination accuracy, are personal opinions and recommendations from a doctor.
 ![seasonalpermutations](https://github.com/AbsIbs/H1N1_flu_vaccine_project/blob/main/images/seasonalpermutation.png)

 <img src="https://github.com/AbsIbs/H1N1_flu_vaccine_project/blob/main/images/Screen%20Shot%202022-01-28%20at%202.29.22%20PM.png" width="500" height="350">